-Key personnel gathered course embedded assessment data from the spring 2014 and fall 2015 semesters as shown in the following table.
+The course embedded assessment data from the fall 2020 and spring 2021 semesters are shown in the following table.
 The percent of increase reflects the difference between the average of the post-test scores and the pre-test scores.
-For all sixteen of the major field courses, the average growth rate was 54%.
+For all ten of the major field courses in the Elementary Education degree program, the growth rate was 20% or higher.
+On average, students increased their knowledge by 21% for general education outcomes and 22% in Elementary Education specific outcomes.